The best camera for video in 2023: find the best model for you

 4K clips capped at 10 minutes

-Streaming is a relatively new way to shoot and share video, but it's really catching on.
+Streaming is become an increaingly popular way shoot and share video.
 'Streaming', whether it's to Facebook or YouTube or some other video-sharing platform, is sharing video live, as you shoot it, whether that's out in the field or in front of your computer hooked up to a camera.

-Streaming from a phone is the simplest solution, but if you want a proper camera, the PowerShot G7 X Mark III is ideal.
+Streaming from a phone is the simplest solution, but if you want a proper camera that's easy to carry around, the PowerShot G7 X Mark III is ideal.
 It was also the first camera of its kind with a microphone input – vital if you want clean audio, not to mention the ability to Livestream straight to YouTube.

 With its flip-out screen, the G7 X III also gives vloggers a clear view of themselves when they shoot, and thanks to its 20.1MP 1-inch stacked CMOS sensor and DIGIC 8 processor it’s also able to capture great stills, so your custom thumbnails can pop nicely.